aestears/website/content/package/plantTracker/index.md

 date: 2023-03-21
 subtitle: "All about plantTracker"
 description: |
-  Here you can find more information about the plantTracker R package, which provides easy tools to translate repeatedy maps of
+  Find out more about the plantTracker R package, which provides easy tools to translate repeatedy maps of
 excerpt:
 author: Alice Stears
 show_post_thumbnail: true